Junk Silver: The Perfect Investment for a Rainy Day

 Investors large-and-small have access to a wide variety of junk silver, including:

 Dimes – Pre-1965 U.S. Dimes containing 90% silver (Liberty Head, Mercury, Roosevelt designs)

 Quarters – Pre-1965 U.S. Quarters containing 90% silver (Liberty Head, Standing Liberty, Washington designs)

 Half-Dollars – Pre-1965 U.S. Half-Dollars containing 90% silver (Liberty Head, Walking Liberty, Franklin, Kennedy)

 Dollars – Morgan and Peace designs containing 90% silver, minted from 1878 to 1935

 Kennedy Half-Dollars (1965-1970, 1976) and War Nickels (1942-1945) – Contain 40% and 35% silver, respectively.

 Where Can I Buy Junk Silver Coins?

 To see our current stock of junk silver coins, browse our website for up-to-date prices and availability.
 Our secure online ordering system makes purchasing junk silver quick, simple and safe — and your coins will arrive in just days.
-If you prefer to place an order by phone, call (800) 313-3315 from 8AM to 6PM CST to speak with one of our expert representatives.
+If you prefer to place an order by phone, call (800) 313-3315 to speak with one of our expert representatives.